Fish cutlets are a spicy and savoury bite, perfect for any time of the day.

 Why do fish cutlets crack while deep frying?

-I have burned, cracked cutlets too many times and it didn’t take me long to find out the culprit.
+I have burned, cracked cutlet too many times, and it didn’t take me long to find out the culprit.

-Onions, if they are too big or too close to the coat that covers the cutlets, they tend to crack the fish balls open.
+Onions, if they are too big or too close to the coating that covers the cutlets, they tend to crack the fish balls open.

 Maybe it’s the water in the onions being exposed to oil that causes this?